P.D. Soros Fellowship for New Americans

 Fellowship awarded to support work towards an MD in Medicine at Harvard University

-Ahmed Ahmed was born in a refugee camp in Mombasa, Kenya after his family fled civil war violence in Mogadishu, Somalia.
-He and his family immigrated to the United States when Ahmed was one.
+Ahmed Mukhtar Ahmed is a resident physician in Internal Medicine at Brigham and Women’s Hospital.
+He was born in a refugee camp in Mombasa, Kenya after his family fled civil war violence in Mogadishu, Somalia.
+He and his family immigrated to the United States when he was one year old.

 Education